Exploring Anaerobic Microbiome Research with PIXL Dark

 How researchers at the University of York are exploring microbiomes to reclaim resources using PIXL Dark.

-1 Singer Instruments, 2 Department of Biology, University of York
+1 D Kirk Communications 2 Department of Biology, University of York

 Prof. James Chong’s Research